pactus-project/pactus.org/website/_i18n/en/user-guides/pactus-testnet/index.md

 ---

-## Phoenix network
+## Phoenix Network

-Pactus has 3 different genesis block types for mainnet, testnet and localnet (used for setting up dev environment).  this genesis type is determined in your Pactus working directory and your wallet file once you made or initialized it. the rest of commands can find-out the network type based on this and there is no need to specify which network you are using.
+Pactus offers three distinct genesis block types for mainnet, testnet, and localnet (used for developing a dev environment).
+The genesis type is defined within your Pactus working directory and wallet file once it has been created or initialized.
+Subsequent commands will automatically determine the network type based on this information, eliminating the need to specify the network being used.

 ## CLI Softwares

-To interact with pheonix using wallet, daemon CLI, there is a flag called `--testnet` provided on all CLI softwares.
+To interact with phoenix using wallet, daemon CLI, there is a flag called `--testnet` provided on all CLI softwares.

 {% tabs create_wallet ltr %}